 How much generation or how many starts/days have they operated?
 [Rick is getting this number].
 Any problems during start-up & commissioning? (e.g. hot starts, etc.).
 Work with Mike and Mitch to answer this.

 Wheatland -- the memorandum states that an owned lake supplies water.
 Size?
 What was sizing criteria?
 The lake is a former coal mine that hit an underground spring.
 Does the lake capacity and drainage basin limit hours of operation?
 No. What are the maintenance obligations and environmental compliance obligations with respect to the lake?
 None.
 How much future expansion can the lake support - and would there be any significant costs to assure the water source is adequate for a combined cycle facility?
-If the lake were viewed to be inadequte, the most likely secondary source would come from a supply contract with the City (?) of Bicknell.
+If the lake were viewed to be inadequate, the most likely secondary source would come from a supply contract with the City (?) of Bicknell.
 Is the lake complete?
 Yes.

 The Lincoln air permit is a PSD permit, which is good and allows more than 3,000 operating hours a year for each machine.
 Is this correct?
 Yes.

 Were SO2 and NOx tons included in the O&M figures presented?
-[Go to MMiller for this.}
+[Go to Mike Miller for this.}

 Do any of the peakers have ongoing obligations resulting from community development agreements (e.g. buy the city a new fire truck, build an addition to the county courthouse, etc.) No.